-Raises pyutilib.ApplicationError if MatOpt can not find usable solver (CPLEX or NEOS-CPLEX) -
+Raises pyomo.common.errors.ApplicationError' if MatOpt can not find usable solver (CPLEX or NEOS-CPLEX -

 MatOpt Output

 The results of the optimization process will be loaded into Design objects automatically.
 Users can then save material design(s) into files for further analysis and visualization using suitable functions provided.
 MatOpt provides interfaces to several standard crystal structure file formats, including CFG, PDB, POSCAR, and XYZ.